apache/flink/docs/internals/general_arch.md

 - `flink-dist`: The *distribution* project.
 It defines how to assemble the compiled code, scripts, and other resources into the final folder structure that is ready to use.

-- `flink-staging`: A series of projects that are in an early version.
-Currently contains among other things projects for YARN support, JDBC data sources and sinks, hadoop compatibility, graph specific operators, and HBase connectors.
+- `flink-contrib`: A series of projects that are in an early version.

 - `flink-quickstart`: Scripts, maven archetypes, and example programs for the quickstarts and tutorials.